aguaje/mini_trello_board/README.md

 - DynamoDB Local
 - React / Hooks + Tailwind CSS / Apollo Client GraphQL in the frontend

+## Todos

+- Add update datetime stamp when editing things in the database
+- Ability to delete or edit columns
+- Ability to move columns
+- Improve implementation of lexorank
+  - Improve calculations of ranks for new cards
+  - Implement reordering by moving to a new bucket

 # Running
 Bring up the docker container with DynamoDB Local `docker-compose up -d`